supreMe7492/supreMe7492/README.md

 <h2 align="left">Hi 👋!
-My name is Supreme and I'm a web development enthusiast currently learning from The Odin Project.</h2>
+My name is Supreme and I'm currently learning from The Odin Project.</h2>

 ###